pjs8574/Seige-Tech/README.md

---New concrete Hitpoint mechanic --
+--New concrete Hitpoint mechanic -- (implemented)

 Since metadata is limits to a Bittle --4 Bits (0 to 15 int)-- The hit point mechanic would potentially use the metadata as a percentage of overall damage.